 As a 30 year veteran of the publishing industry, I learned long ago that consumer revenue is more predictable and more compatible with the goals of any publishing organization.
 Our content producers revel in producing high-quality accurate content that is completely aligned with reader needs.
 Suffice to say, that advertising revenue has no such alignment.

-If more consumer revenue is what you’re looking for in 2019, consider the above examples and how they might be inspirational for your organization in producing one or more premium membership programs that are dedicated to consumer needs.
+If more consumer revenue is what you’re looking for in 2020 and beyond, consider the above examples and how they might be inspirational for your organization in producing one or more premium membership programs that are dedicated to consumer needs.

 To chat with me or a member of our executive team about how we might partner with you to launch a new premium membership program, schedule a time to talk.